AhmedCSAhmed/ML-lineage-tracker/README.md

 ## Overview

-ML-Lineage-Tracker is a CLI tool for tracking **datasets, experiments (runs), and models** to provide **end-to-end lineage** across the ML lifecycle.
+ML-Lineage-Tracker is a lightweight CLI tool for tracking **datasets, experiments (runs), and models** to provide **end-to-end lineage** across the ML lifecycle.
 It records how models are produced so workflows are reproducible, traceable, and auditable.

 This project focuses on **metadata and relationships**, not model training or artifact storage.